Prepare You HVAC System for Summer

 If you’re a homeowner, you know that each season brings its own set of maintenance concerns when in comes to your HVAC system.
-The upcoming summer is no exception.
 Before the sweltering heat sets in, be sure to tackle this list in order to summer proof your HVAC and prevent any costly damage.

 The first way to prepare your home’s HVAC system for summertime is to check your filter and replace it if necessary.
-If you have a disposable filter, they may need to be changed as frequently as once a month.
+If you have a disposable filter, they typically need to be changed 3-4 times per year.
+They may need to be changed as frequently as once a month under certain conditions.
 This depends on many factors such as:

 - Pets in the home